Under the Jolly Roger: Plot summary

 After leaving Lawson Peabody, a boarding school in Boston, Jacky joins the whaling ship, the Pequod, as a companion to the Captain's wife, a teacher for the Captain's son, and as the cook's helper.
 Jacky leaves the ship when it arrives in London and searches for Jaimy.
-She goes to Jaimy's house on Nine Brattle Lane, where Jaimy's mother threw Jacky out and told her Jaimy was no longer in love with her.
+She goes to Jaimy's house on Nine Brattle Lane, where Jaimy's mother throws Jacky out and tells her Jaimy is no longer in love with her.
 She is confused until the family maid, named Hattie, tells her not to believe her and that Jaimy will be at the races at Epsom Downs.
 Jacky sets off to find him.
 In the meantime, Jacky visits her old gangs kip under the Blackfriar's bridge.
 She doesn't recognize any of the kids and they tell her what happened to the other members of the gang.
 They tell her a former member, Judy was hired to be a helper to an older woman, and despite her promises, has not come back to help the gang.
 Thinking that was odd, Jacky goes to visit her and discovers Judy is being forced to work at a wash house for a terrible man.
 Jacky saves Judy.
 Jacky takes Judy in as her maid and buys her all new clothes.
 Jacky dresses as a jock in order to get into a racetrack, where Jaimy is.
 She sees Jaimy with his cousin Emily and mistakenly thinks that Jaimy has replaced her.

 She runs away and is captured by a press-gang who mistake her for a boy and take her aboard a ship, HMS Wolverine, where Jacky furiously reveals that she is a girl.
 Instead of sending her back, the captain keeps her around, wanting to have a night of sport with her.
 Jacky, knowing what the Captain has in mind, jumps from the ship into the sea, in an attempt to swim to safety.
 As Jacky is swimming, the Captain of the Wolverine sends out a small boat to retrieve her.
 As the boat creeps up on her, Jacky tries to stop them by going under water and pulling at an oar, causing a sailor to fall out.
 She thinks this will cause them to slow down and save the man, but instead they just keep going.
 Jacky can't let the sailor die, so she dives down and saves him.
 When she does this the other men grab her and pull her aboard.